Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Coding - threads

-* DO require explicit opt-in for any scenario where user-provided code will run in a different thread.
+* DO Ensure user-provided code maintains thread affinity unless explicitly documented.

   > TODO - We need to provide more specific guidance for the use of threads in SDKs.
 This includes scenarios with native callback libraries as well as parallell workloads.